 Philippines Rights Reporting

 IWPR has been working in the Philippines since 2007 and is currently working in the Philippines to combat corruption and promote transparency and accountability in public life.
-We are doing so through information, education, reporting, training, outreach and advocacy and with a dedicated website aimed equally at journalists, activists and ordinary voters.
+We are doing so through information, education, reporting, training, outreach and advocacy.

 IWPR project aimed at combating climate of impunity over extrajudicial killings and enforced disappearances featured on website of leading Philippine broadcaster.